melvinhe/lab2-2025-melvinhe/README.md

 ## Using Docker

-Please start the Docker (and the Jupyter server) same as in Lab 1 and 2, please pull the docker first and then start with `docker-compose up`.
+Please start the Docker (and the Jupyter server) same as in Lab 1, please pull the docker first and then start with `docker-compose up`.
 ```
 cd <your-git-repo-for-lab2>
 docker-compose pull
 docker-compose up
 ```

-After finishing the lab, please commit all changes and push back to this repository.
+Note that the docker file is slightly different for Lab 2 as it uses Fibertree.

 ## Submission